 Professor Keysar is co-editor of Secularism, Women & The State: The Mediterranean World in the 21st Century, 2009; Secularism & Science in the 21st Century, 2008; Secularism & Secularity: Contemporary International Perspectives, 2007, and co-author of Religion in a Free Market, Religious and Non-Religious Americans: Who, What, Why, and Where (Paramount Market Publishing), 2006; and The Next Generation: American Jewish Children and Adolescents, SUNY Press, 2000.

-She is the associate director of the landmark Longitudinal Study of American and Canadian Conservative Youth.
-So far, the study has tracked a cohort of young Jews at three points in their lives: their bar/bat mitzvah in 1995, the high school years in 1999, and college in 2003.
+She was the associate director of the landmark Longitudinal Study of American and Canadian Conservative Youth.
+The study tracked a cohort of young Jews at three points in their lives: their bar/bat mitzvah in 1995, the high school years in 1999, and college in 2003.

 Professor Keysar taught a course at Trinity's Jewish Studies in Spring 2012: Israel Culture and Society.

 She was born in Israel and holds a B.A. in statistics and an M.A. and Ph.D. in demography from the Hebrew University of Jerusalem in Israel.